 This word can be translated as to a trust, or to consign, or to authorize another to act on one's behalf.
 So what is Peter telling us to do?
 Submit to God!
 When we entrust everything to Him, we are submitting to Him.
 We are giving God the authority to act on our behalf.
 We're consigning over to Him our rights.
 It's not something that people who've grown up in a democracy like to hear.
 But this is no democracy under God.
 This is a benevolent dictatorship.
 He's sovereign and we submit.

 This is exactly what James and John and Jude all say throughout these general epistles here.
 You can go through it.
-I just want to pick up one.
-James 4:6 he says:
+I just want to pick up one:

 So James says in verse 7: